decentraland/decentraland-ecs-utils/README.md

 engine.addEntity(box)
 ```

-### KeepRotatingComponent
+### Sustain rotation

-Rotates an entity indefinitely until stopped or component is removed
+To rotates an entity continuously, use `KeepRotatingComponent`.
+The entity will keep rotating forever until it's explicitly stopped or the component is removed.

-`KeepRotatingComponent` has one required arguments:
+`KeepRotatingComponent` has one required argument:

-- `rotationVelocity`: desired rotation per second
+- `rotationVelocity`: A quaternion describing the desired rotation to perform each second second.
+For example `Quaternion.Euler(0, 45, 0)` rotates the entity on the Y axis at a speed of 45 degrees per second, meaning that it makes a full turn every 8 seconds.

-It exposes the following method:
+The component also contains the following method:

-- `stop()`: stops rotation and removes component from entity
+- `stop()`: stops rotation and removes the component from any entities its added to.

-In the following example a cube will rotate until clicked:
+In the following example, a cube rotates continuously until clicked:

 ```ts
 import utils from "../node_modules/decentraland-ecs-utils/index"